 Laurens Rademacher, Chief Technology Officer at Emergex commented: “Advancing into cGMP production is an important milestone for the Emergex Universal Influenza Vaccine candidate.
 Having completed preclinical safety and proof of mechanism (POM) efficacy studies, we are now confident this vaccine is ready to be added to our clinical pipeline along with our Dengue and Coronavirus vaccine candidates.
 By targeting novel and conserved areas of the Influenza virus, we believe that our approach could provide a long-term solution against the global threat of both seasonal and future pandemic Influenza.”

 Phone: +44 (0) 1235 527589

 Phone: +44 (0)20 3709 5700

-Emergex, a biotechnology company headquartered in Abingdon, UK, with an operating subsidiary in Doylestown, Pennsylvania, USA, is pioneering the development of 100% synthetic T cell Adaptive Vaccines that harness the body’s natural T cell immune response to destroy pathogen-infected cells in order to provide protection against some of the world’s most pressing health threats: [i] viral infectious diseases, amongst which are Dengue, Coronaviruses, and pandemic Influenza, as well as [ii] serious intracellular bacterial infectious diseases.
+Emergex, a clinical-stage, privately-held biotechnology company headquartered in Abingdon, UK, with an operating subsidiary in Doylestown, Pennsylvania, USA, is pioneering the development of 100% synthetic T cell Adaptive Vaccines that harness the body’s natural T cell immune response to destroy pathogen-infected cells in order to provide protection against some of the world’s most pressing health threats: [i] viral infectious diseases, amongst which are Dengue, Coronaviruses, and pandemic Influenza, as well as [ii] serious intracellular bacterial infectious diseases.

 Find out more online at www.emergexvaccines.com.